-- 2-3 day mid-year meeting for all participants along with their mentors
+- Mid-year meeting for all participants with their mentors

-- 2-3 day Annual meeting with all PRIDE sites and NHLBI for training and networking
+- Annual meeting with all 9 PRIDE programs and NHLBI (April 2023)

 - Opportunity to develop a network of collaborators and resources to conduct research at the interface of genetics, epidemiology, and cardiovascular disease and risk factors